Covariant conservation laws, local invariance and Noether's second theorem: Examples of theories with local symmetry (though not necessarily with covariant conservation laws)

 \subsection{$f(R,T)$ gravity theory}

 Alternatives to General Relativity have been proposed in which geometry and matter can be non-minimally coupled to each other.
-To illustrate it, let us consider the so-called $f(R,T)$ gravity (see, for example, \cite{har}), whose action takes the following form
+To illustrate it, let us consider the so-called $f(R,T)$ gravity \cite{har}, whose action takes the following form

 where the arguments of the first term are the Ricci scalar $R$ and